 - Date of birth

 - Personal description and number of children

-The total number of children born from their egg donations is also kept on file.
-So any resulting children can check if they have brothers or sisters out there.
-And egg donors in the UK can write a message of goodwill which is kept for children to read once they are grown up.
+The number of children born from each donor is also tracked.
+So people know if they have brothers or sisters out there.
+And donors can write a message of goodwill which is kept for children to open and read once they are grown up.

 Donor conception offers a modern-miracle route to parenthood – and the chance to be pregnant and carry your own baby.
 But to get there many first travel through sadness, confusion and the loss of ‘their’ genetic child.